StevenHuang41/RAG-based_notes_helper/README.md

 ## Setup

-This app can be run from source or via Docker Regardless of the methods, the following directories and file setup is required
+This app requires the following file and directory exist at the project root

+Make sure they have been setup before running the app

 ### 1. `.env`